 - If the test is in progress, you can use your discretion to monitor the plagiarism checker for that question more efficiently.
-For more information about plagiarism detection, see here.
-You can also reach out to email@example.com for troubleshooting.
+If you would like more information about plagiarism detection, you can see here.
+You can also contact support @ hackerrank.com for troubleshooting.

 - If you find that a completed test contains a leaked question, you can choose to disregard the question while tabulating scores from the candidate's attempts.

-- You can also consider modifying the problem statement (since that's mostly what the tool matches similar content for) such that it's not extremely generic or readily available on the internet.
+- You can also consider modifying the problem statement (since that's mostly what the tool matches similar content for) so it's not extremely generic or readily available on the internet.

 Note: The tool highlights whether or not a question is leaked and checks for leaked content approximately once every week.
 The results are almost perfectly accurate, and HackerRank employs due diligence while dealing with 'leaked' content.
-It is advised that you do the same based on the nature of the question(s).
+You should do the same based on the nature of the question(s).

-How HackerRank Works on the Library Leakage Detection and Mitigation
+How HackerRank Works on Library Leakage Detection and Mitigation

 HackerRank aims to focus on hiring decisions based on skill.
-Developers have the opportunity to showcase their skills in a fair and equitable testing environment.
+Developers can showcase their skills in a fair and equitable testing environment.
 The integrity of the questions that comprise these tests is critical for developers and employers to feel confident in their fairness and efficacy.